iryansa/lens-corrected-segmentation/README.md

-# XIS Camera Calibration & Metric Measurement Pipeline
+# Camera Calibration & Metric Measurement Pipeline

 This repository implements an end-to-end computer vision pipeline that performs intrinsic camera calibration, trains a deep-learning segmentation model, and computes real-world metric measurements in millimeters from pixel coordinates using a calibrated reference object.